Tineco A10 Review

 Hard Floor Cleaning

-Here are the results of the tests.
+Here are the test results.

 • Quaker oats: 99.6%